Welcome to the Fleishman Career Center Financial Literacy community page!

 • Use alerts and auto-pay: Set up email or text alerts to notify you of low balances, deposits, or withdrawals.
 You can also schedule automatic payments to make sure bills are paid on time, helping to avoid late fees.

 • Overdraft Protection: Some banks allow you to opt into overdraft protection.
 This banking feature can cover transactions in the event of insufficient funds, for a price.
-The ability to have your card “denied” in the event of insufficient funds may be a more optimal outcome, as opposed to incurring unnecessary fees.
+The ability to have your card “denied” in the event of insufficient funds may serve as a preferred outcome, as opposed to incurring unnecessary fees.

 • FDIC Insured: Deposit accounts covered by the Federal Deposit Insurance Corporation (FDIC) in the United States.
 If an FDIC-insured institution is unable to meet its obligations to customers—the FDIC steps in to protect depositors by reimbursing them for insured funds, up to $250,000 per depositor, per insured institution, for each account category.